 Liquid asset definition

 A liquid asset is any asset that is readily convertible into cash within a short period of time, and which suffers no loss in value as a result of the conversion.
 Convertibility is assisted by the presence of a large market in which there are many participants, and in which it is easy to transfer ownership from the buyer to the seller.
-Examples of liquid assets are cash, marketable securities, accounts receivable, life insurance policies with cash surrender values, and precious metals.
+Many organizations want to have a clear understanding of their liquid assets, to see if they can pay for their short-term obligations as they come due.

 Is Inventory a Liquid Asset?